isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 description: ""
 variant: markdown
 ---
-<p>The school was started in 1924 as Geylang Methodist Girls' School (GMGS)
+<p style="text-align: justify;">The school was started in 1924 as Geylang Methodist Girls' School (GMGS)
 in the humble beginnings of a small, sparsely furnished but functional classroom converted from the extra space carved out from the premises of Geylang Chinese Methodist Church.
 The setting up of a school for girls